 Trump Fires Back After Polls Show His Favorability Ratings In The Basement

-Donald Trump loves superlatives: words like "biggest," "best," and "greatest" pepper many of his statements, whether at a microphone or on Twitter.
+Donald Trump loves superlatives: words like "biggest," "best" and "greatest" pepper many of his statements, whether at a microphone or on Twitter.
 But a recent poll lends him another, less attractive superlative: the lowest favorability rating of any incoming president in at least 40 years.

-That's what a new ABC News-Washington Post poll shows, with only 40 percent of Americans currently viewing Donald Trump favorably and 54 percent unfavorably.
+That's what a new ABC News-Washington Post poll shows, with only 40 percent of Americans currently viewing Trump favorably and 54 percent unfavorably.
 That's the lowest favorability for any incoming president since at least Jimmy Carter in 1977 in that poll.
-(Carter is the earliest data the poll presented).
+(Carter's data are the earliest the poll presented.)
 The next-lowest performer on this measure was George W. Bush in 2001, and his favorability rating was 16 points higher than Trump's currently is.

 A new CNN/ORC poll bolsters this finding, showing Trump with 44 percent favorability (along with 53 percent unfavorability).
 (A Pew poll from last month had him at an even lower 37 percent.)